velazq/labos/README.md

 [Versión en castellano](#castellano)

+APLAB lets you check whether there are free

 ##Synopsis
 Last assignment for the "Ética, Legislación y Profesión" course (Ethics, Legislation and Professional Practice) at the Faculty of Computer Sciences (FDI), Complutense University of Madrid.
 APLAB lets you see the current availability of the Faculty laboratories, allowing you to filter by day, hour, subject and installed software.